 When you file a complaint

-Everything you submit will be forwarded to the Breeder .
+Everything you submit will be forwarded to the Breeder including your identity.
 You will be notified of the Breeder’s response when we receive it (or you will be notified that we received no response).
 Complaints are generally closed within 30 days.

 1. Complaint is filed.

-2. NAEB works to get the complaint processed within two Business days.
+2. NAEB works to get the complaint processed within three Business days.

 3. Breeder will be asked to respond in 14 calendar days from the date you filed the complaint.
 If a response is not received, a follow-up letter will be sent to the Breeder.